 Transfer of goods to Gaza is coordinated by Israeli government and IDF, as well as Palestinian and international groups

-Last week (July 22 to 28), 900 trucks carrying 22,131 tons of goods entered the Gaza Strip from Israel through land crossings.
-The transfer of goods to Gaza is coordinated by the Israeli government and the IDF, as well as Palestinian and international organizations.
+The transfer of goods to Gaza is coordinated by the Israeli government and IDF as well as Palestinian and international organizations.

-The Coordinator of Government Activities in the Territories (COGAT) assists in matters of health, education, agriculture, and infrastructure on a daily basis.
+During the month, 1,924 Palestinian businessmen exited the Gaza Strip.
+COGAT (Coordinator of Government Activities in the Territories) assists in matters of health, education, agriculture and infrastructure on a daily basis.

-COGAT is a unit within the IDF responsible for the transport of aid into both the Judea and Samaria region and the Gaza Strip.
-It works with the Coordination and Liaison Administration (CLA) of the Gaza Strip and the Civil Administration in Judea and Samaria to facilitate the transfer of supplies including gas, building materials, electrical appliances, ceramic parts, hygienic products, wheat, and other foods.
+COGAT is a unit within the IDF responsible for transport of aid into the West Bank and the Gaza Strip.
+It works with the Coordination and Liaison Administration (CLA) of the Gaza Strip and West Bank's Civil Administration to facilitate entrance of supplies such as gas, building materials, electrical appliances, ceramic parts, wheat and other foods, hygienic products and more.